-Joseph explained that he encourages his peers to join his Cluster by discussing the many benefits one experiences with TIST.
-These include trainings, carbon payments, new crops, and agricultural improvement.
-In particular, he’s working to recruit other young people.
-TIST Clusters are strengthened by their diversity.
-Younger members are often more physically able than their elders, and can help with more difficult tasks, including digging trenches and tree planting.
-Joseph’s goal is to convince youth members to join TIST so that all his Cluster members can work together to earn carbon payments.
+Joseph explained that he encourages his peers to join his cluster by discussing the many benefits one experiences with TIST.
+Not only are there benefits to those who join, but a TIST cluster prospers when there are many youth members.
+Younger members are often more able than their elders and can help with more difficult tasks, including digging trenches and tree planting.
+Joseph’s goal is to convince youth members to join Small Groups so that all members can qualify for incentives.

-Joseph has his own farm filled with teak, grevillea, mango, orange, guava, and acacia trees.
-He recently finished his last year of university.
-Soon he hopes to start an agriculture business and sell his products throughout the country.
+Joseph has his own farm filled with Tika, Gravalia, mango, orange, guava, and acacia trees.
+Joseph graduated from university in May 2019.
+His plans upon graduation?
+He hopes to start an agriculture business and sell his products throughout the country.

 With a permanent smile etched onto his face, Joseph exclaimed that he lives by the motto that “you can make the environment happy and succeed at the same time,” and that he plans to do just that.